infominer33/infominer33.github.io/_posts/2019-05-06-not-about-me.md

 I'm not interested in promoting myself, even this cartoon me.

 Id rather prove value in the quality of my work.
 Rather than promote myself as a product, I'm building a product around sharing information.
 I'm told if you need to promote, then the product isn't ready.
 I like that, and so will keep building.
-Right now it's mostly lists of curated links... eventually I'd like to build out content for all of it, but still laying out the foundation and getting my bearings.
+Right now it's mostly lists of curated links... eventually I'd like to build out content for all of it, but still getting my bearings, and ignore everything else if I have a deadline in front of me.

-However, it's coming along, and expect to be doing that over the next year.
+It's coming along, though, and I expect to see a lot of good stuff here, over the coming year.

 ## That's it!